timmybytes-learning/Roadmap/README.md

 _To Do:_

-- Test Build process for gh-pages deployment
+- [ ] Test Build process for gh-pages deployment
-- Create main page with checked/unchecked boxes to track progress
+- [ ] Create main page with checked/unchecked boxes to track progress
-- Create documentation
+- [x] Create documentation layout
+- [ ] Add sources for external reading, video, etc., for each pertinent section
+- [ ] Split README into separate docs/wiki